RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

    // doubles are supported

 This type of code requires special attention, since hcc/AMD and nvcc/CUDA devices have different architectural capabilities.
-Moreover, you cannot determine the presence of a feature using a simple comparison against an architectureâ€™s version number.
+Moreover, you cannot determine the presence of a feature using a simple comparison against an architecture's version number.
 HIP provides a set of defines and device properties to query whether a specific architectural feature is supported.

 The ``__HIP_ARCH_*`` defines can replace comparisons of ``__CUDA_ARCH__`` values: